 Staycations are a hit!
 How much time did you really ever spend exploring your own country?
 We guarantee you that you will find chokingly beautiful places that you never even knew existed, and probably would never have had it not been for a lockdown.
 There is really no need to go far to make amazing memories.
 Local tourism is also a way of traveling sustainably.
 You avoid excess CO2 emissions, support the local economy and you don’t contribute to over-tourism.

 What is over-tourism you might be thinking now, but like the word indicates it is simply more tourists than a destination can handle, and was a huge problem at many popular travel destinations before COVID.
 Many destinations like Amsterdam, Barcelona and Venice experienced over-tourism before, not only meaning crowded places, but also extreme pressure on the environment, issues for locals, and often also shortage of amenities too.
-Covid-19 has already improved this a lot in 2020, but the expectation for 2021 is different.
+Covid-19 has already improved this a lot in the past couple years, but the expectation for 2022 is different.
 To avoid contributing to over-tourism choose a staycation, or another form of local tourism and let your own country surprise you!
 You help the local economies, it is close by and we guarantee you will have just as an amazing time as you would abroad.
 So surround yourself with people you love and we ensure that you will enjoy local tourism!

 After living through a pandemic people are more aware of safety measures such as social distancing, face mask and hygienic practices to avoid contracting any disease.
 Accommodation needs to be safe and hygienic, no big buffet that all guests walk around and take from.
 Cleanliness and sanitation of common areas like kitchen, toilets, showers etc. are all very important.
 And no one wants to sit in an over-crowded bus.